SkyNalix/MoriaMap/README.md

 Compare this to the transport segment on line 13 variant 6 which takes 15 m 34 s.

-When optimizing for distance, walking has a drudgery factor of 10 which means that a walk segment is 10 times longer than its real length.
+When optimizing for distance, walking has a drudgery factor of 10 which means that a walk segment is 10 times longer than its real length, which is calculated using the geographic coordinates between the two points.
 Unfortunately this is not enough because the length of transport segments in the CSV file provided is greatly exaggerated, for example there is a distance of 100 km between Gare de Lyon and Châtelet (see below).
 As a result, distance-optimized routes only have walking sections.
 We are sorry.